About the Vaccine Resource Library

 Maintenance and support

 The VRL is maintained by a team of PATH staff members working on different vaccine- and immunization-related projects at PATH.
-Although PATH's Vaccine Development Global Program leads the overall management of the VRL, it is truly a cross-programmatic effort, drawing input and assistance from across the organization.
+Although PATH's Center for Vaccine Innovation and Access leads the overall management of the VRL, it is truly a cross-programmatic effort, drawing input and assistance from across the organization.
 PATH's work on the VRL is indirectly supported by the vaccine- and immunization-related projects at PATH through the staff time spent making updates to the website.
 These projects receive funding from a variety of sources, including private foundations, governments, and individuals.
 The VRL does not receive direct financial support from the pharmaceutical industry, the US government, or any other funder.
 Learn more about PATH's sources of funding.

 The content of the VRL is reviewed regularly by PATH staff members working in the various areas represented within the site, including a formal annual review by relevant scientific and technical staff.
 As noted above, the VRL is a cross-programmatic effort at PATH, and we rely on the expertise of many colleagues across the organization to provide valuable input on new resources to add, updates to existing resources, outdated resources to remove, and changes to VRL web pages.